 Eugenie Teychenné, composer and author of Possums Over the Moon, grew up in Gippsland in south-east Victoria, Australia.

-After completing a Bachelor of Music at Melbourne University, she worked as a freelance orchestral violinist, performing with companies such as the Bolshoi Ballet and the World Stars Ballet on their visits to Australia, and Music Theatre productions in Melbourne including Les Misérables (co-leader) and The Phantom of the Opera at The Princess Theatre.
+After completing a Bachelor of Music at Melbourne University, she worked as a freelance orchestral violinist, performing with companies such as the Bolshoi Ballet and the World Stars Ballet on their Australian tours, and Music Theatre productions in Melbourne including Les Misérables (co-leader) and The Phantom of the Opera at The Princess Theatre.

 Throughout the eighties, Eugenie worked as assistant to film composer, Bruce Smeaton, in Australia, London and Los Angeles, on a number of feature films including Fred Schepisi’s Roxanne and Iceman.